S81D/FluxHist/README.md

 Note the spline files are in energy bins of 50 MeV.
 Therefore the default histogram binning here is recommended for 50 MeV.
 Modify the configurations (start of the code) accordingly.

-Example plots are included with different units.
+Example plots are included with different units (2 of them don't have the corresponding statistical error bars as they were made a while ago).

 ### Usage
 `python3 FluxRates.py`